How to Start an LLC in Virginia in 8 Steps

 - Virginia charges low filing fees and name reservation fees for LLCs

 - Virginia has strict rules about who can serve as a registered agent for a business compared to other states

 - All LLC earnings are subject to self-employment taxes, whereas corporate shareholders only pay social security and Medicare taxes on salary

 - An LLC can’t issue stock, making it difficult to raise money from investors

-Consider other business structures as you evaluate the pros and cons of starting an LLC in Virginia.
-It’s easiest and least expensive to start a sole proprietorship or general partnership, though these business structures won’t give you liability protection.
-If raising money from investors is part of your financial strategy, then consider a C-corporation or S-corporation so that you can provide equity to investors.
-A business lawyer can help you further compare business entities and choose the best option for your company.
+On the other hand, if raising money from investors is part of your financial strategy, you might consider an S-corporation or C-corporation so that you can provide equity to investors.
+A business lawyer can always help you further compare business entities and choose the best option for your company.

 At the end of the day, you can follow the eight steps shown above to learn how to start an LLC in Virginia.

 Of course, starting your LLC is easy, but keeping it in good standing is more challenging.
 You’ll need to ensure that you’re keeping up with taxes, employer obligations, and other state and federal requirements.

 This being said, if you’re unsure of what requirements apply to your business, you can consult a business attorney, as well as contact your local commissioner’s office for assistance.